[keith-snook.info]

 Back in the 1970s when I started earning pocket money to buy Vinyl records I had a bicycle that I made from parts of other 'bikes' which I used for my paper round and getting to the main library in the next town

-I often rode when it was dark so I fitted a 6 volt dynamo to the rear wheel which powered a red rear light and a dim front light for free ~ No batteries needed but also no light when stationary
+I often rode when it was dark so I fitted a 6 volt dynamo to the rear wheel which powered a red rear light and a dim front light for free ~ No batteries required but also no light when stationary

 No matter how fast I rode or spun the wheel with the bike upside–down the lights would not get any brighter and the only way to set the light output was to choose specific wattage 6V bulbs for front and back